MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/email-troubleshooting-guide.md

 Some items to watch out for:

-1. The new MFA functionality in Dynamics GP MUST be setup for DUO to work.
+1. The new modern authentication functionality in Dynamics GP MUST be setup for DUO to work.
 It blocks Basic Auth, and the new functionality is needed to bypass this block
-2. A single user MUST be setup with OAuth MFA to complete the initial MFA setup within Azure and GP (the Email Settings window) This user can be swapped back to DUO after the setup.
+2. A single user MUST be setup with OAuth MFA to complete the initial modern authentication setup within Azure and GP (the Email Settings window) This user can be swapped back to DUO after the setup.
 3. We cannot guarantee this will work in all environments since it hasn't really been fully tested.